Tourist Places to Visit Near Agra Within 100 kms

 • 📝 Tip from me: Wear comfy shoes as you will be doing a lot of walking here.
 And don’t miss the sunset view from the top of the fort walls, it’s magical.

-What I loved most was how Fatehpur Sikri isn’t just about history.
+What I love most is how Fatehpur Sikri isn’t just about history.
 It’s also about soaking in the stories while imagining royal processions passing through, courtiers whispering in the halls and musicians playing under the open sky.
-For me, this was one of those rare places where you don’t just see history but you actually feel it.
+For me, this is one of those rare places where you don’t just see history but you actually feel it.

-After soaking up all that Mughal grandeur in Fatehpur Sikri, I was craving something calmer and closer to nature.
-That’s when I found myself heading towards Bharatpur Bird Sanctuary, also known as Keoladeo National Park.
-It’s about a 1.5-hour drive from Agra and honestly, it felt like stepping into a completely different world.
+After soaking up all that Mughal grandeur in Fatehpur Sikri, you may be craving something calmer and closer to nature.
+That’s when I ask you about heading towards Bharatpur Bird Sanctuary, also known as Keoladeo National Park.
+It’s about a 1.5-hour drive from Agra and honestly, it feels like stepping into a completely different world.

 Bharatpur Bird Sanctuary Views

-As soon as I entered, the soundscape changed.
-Instead of car horns, I heard the flutter of wings and the calls of birds.
+As soon as you enter, the soundscape changes.
+Instead of car horns, you hear the flutter of wings and the calls of birds.
 The sanctuary is a UNESCO World Heritage Site and a paradise for bird lovers.
-I’m not even a hardcore birdwatcher but spotting painted storks, pelicans and even the colorful kingfishers was such a thrill.
+Spotting painted storks, pelicans and even the colorful kingfishers is such a thrill.
 During the winter months (November to February), migratory birds from as far as Siberia and Central Asia flock here and that’s when the place truly comes alive.

-One of my favorite moments was riding a cycle rickshaw inside the park.
-My guide pointed out birds I would have easily missed and the slow pace gave me time to just breathe in the fresh air.
-It felt almost like a moving classroom in the middle of nature.
+One of my favorite moments is riding a cycle rickshaw inside the park.
+The guide points out birds and the slow pace gives you time to just breathe in the fresh air.
+It feels almost like a moving classroom in the middle of nature.

 • ⏰ Best time: November to February.
 It’s cooler and you will see the maximum number of migratory birds.